Skip to main content

 Seth is a public opinion research professional with a unique combination of research methodology and project management expertise.

-Seth is a senior research director at NORC at the University of Chicago.
-He has directed many large, complex, and innovative data collection efforts.
-He blends content expertise with a proven track record of successful team leadership, project management, and client relations.
-Seth has experience developing and managing all aspects of research projects, including survey development, sample design and management, multimode data collection, quality assurance and quality control, contract and financial management, data processing and tabulation, statistical analysis, and methodological reporting.
-He has conducted large-scale, nationally representative household surveys for a variety of public and private sector clients across all modes of data collection.
+Seth is a senior research director at NORC at the University of Chicago, where he leads large, complex, and innovative research projects.
+He blends deep methodological expertise with a proven track record of successful team leadership, project management, and client engagement.
+Seth has experience developing and managing all aspects of research projects, including survey development, sample design and management, multi-mode data collection, quality assurance and quality control, contract and financial management, data processing and tabulation, statistical analysis, and methodological reporting.
+He has directed numerous large-scale, nationally representative household surveys for a variety of public and private sector clients across all modes of data collection.
 Seth is responsible for delivering all project requirements on time and on budget.
-He has 15 years of experience in research operations, systems, and survey methodologies.
+He has over 15 years of experience in research operations, systems, and survey methodologies.

-Prior to joining NORC, Seth directed many high-profile non-partisan public opinion polls, including all ABC News and Washington Post polling operations.
+Prior to joining NORC, Seth directed many high-profile nonpartisan public opinion polls, including all ABC News and Washington Post polling operations.
 In this position, he was responsible for providing all project deliverables under tight deadlines.
 The ABC News/Washington Post polls adhere to rigorous methodological standards in data collection.
 Seth led a team of six staff members in conducting monthly polls, state-level polls, and pre-election tracking polls.
-Seth led all communication with ABC News and Washington Post staff, including vendors, to ensure operational alignment.
-He also worked collaboratively with client staff to continually improve the sample design and administration where possible, through frequent operational and statistical analysis of survey data.
+Seth maintained all communication with ABC News and Washington Post staff and vendors to ensure operational alignment, and he collaborated closely with client staff to continually improve sample design and administration through ongoing operational and statistical review of survey data.

 Education